diatomzone/diatomzone.github.io/collections/_wikipages/epiphany-of-orb/bill.md

     hobbies: trying to use telepathy on pigeons and squirrels, cricket (sport)
     likes: eating citrus zest but not the fruit
     dislikes: boats
-  media:
-    debut: chapter 1
+  stats:
+    cooking: '✦✦✦✦✦'
+    karaoke: '✦----'
 ---

-"hi! uh i hope you like the page."

-\- bill, when asked for a page statement

----

-BILGEWATER "BILL" BOATSWAIN is the main protagonist in epiphany of orb.
+BILGEWATER "BILL" BOATSWAIN is a main protagonist in EPIPHANY OF ORB.

-they are a 2nd-year pastashapeography major new to the mysterious world of epiphanies, and generally "layed back".
+they are a 2nd-year pastashapeography major new to the mysterious world of EPIPHANIES. generally "layed back".

 ## appearance